 Authentic leadership seeks common ground amid differences.
 They view differences as opportunities for creation and innovation.
-For the authentic leader new possibilities abound.
-Phony leadership in contrast views diversity as something to contend with, a threat to be defeated.
+For the authentic leader, new possibilities abound.
+Phony leadership, in contrast, views diversity as something to contend with, a threat to be defeated.
 A phony leader uses divisive tactics that create an “us versus them” mentality.
 Primitive methods using conflict and chaos are used to rule, not to serve.

 The longer an unfit leader remains in power, the more likely respect for the position itself diminishes.
 Worse is the loss of faith in the institution for which the position is responsible.
 A group of people losing faith in a person is sad.
-A group of people losing faith in an institution vital to their livelihood is tragic.
+A group of people losing faith in an institution vital to their livelihood is tragic and catastrophic.
 Therein lies the true danger of phony leadership.

 When egos lead, phony leaders follow

 Phony leadership is cowardly leadership disguised as brave leadership mainly to protect the leader’s fragile ego.
 Poor leadership is visible to all, except usually to the phony leader.
 The ostensible reason one assumes a position of leadership is for the sake of serving others.
 It quickly becomes evident that the phony leader is in the role to sustain his ego and self-interest.

 As long as phony leaders maintain a loyal and demonstrative fanbase–even if through falsehoods and rhetoric–a cult-like following results.
 A phony leader creates a self-centered culture by making only a certain group believe someone is listening to just them.
 It is the equivalent of a parent showing extreme favoritism to one child while completely neglecting the others.